 Whether you’re looking for cheap bar stools or something more designer, discovering ones that make your heart flutter can be tougher than it seems.
 But call off the search party, decorating junkies, because I have the best of the best right here!

 TLC has always been about helping you create a home you never want to leave, and I’m a firm believer that you can do this on a tight budget or a celebrity salary.
-The key to a well-rounded interior design scheme is to mix and match pieces from all walks of life; some from the budget stores, others from designer hotspots and some decor gems that have been collected by you on your travels or handed down from family.
-In fact, this approach forms one of my all-time fave interior trends, The New Eclectic.
+The key to a well-rounded interior design scheme is to mix and match pieces from all walks of life (I expand on how to do that here), so it’s not always about spending tonnes of cash.

 With this in mind, I’ve curated 10 divine bar stools for your kitchen that span the spectrum from cheap as chips to a little more splurgey.
 And I think you’ll be surprised to discover that some of the more designer looking finds aren’t necessarily the most expensive.
 Let’s do this!

-Before we get into the gorgeous seats I’ve selected for your below, let me give you some tips on how to choose the right bar stool for your home.
+Before we get into the gorgeous selection of cheap bar stools below, let me give you some tips on how to choose the right bar stool for your home.
 There are a few things to consider; it’s rocket science, but keep them in mind before you hand over your hard earned cash.

 When we’re talking about bar stools, we generally mean the seats you see at a kitchen counter where you might serve breakfast to the kids or sit and chat over coffee.
 Technically though, a bar stool is also what you might find out at a bar (fancy that!) or even at a cafe.